naqvijafar91/go-workshops/docs/01-variables-types-constants.md

 [Run in playground](https://play.golang.org/p/ctqgw4w6kx)

-If you run the above program, you can see `my name is naveen age is 29` as the output.
+If you run the above program, you can see `my name is Naveen age is 29` as the output.

-Short hand syntax can only be used when at least one of the variables in the left side of **:=** is newly declared.
+Shorthand syntax can only be used when at least one of the variables on the left side of **:=** is newly declared.

 ```go
 package main